HyperspaceApp/Hyperspace/doc/api/Renter.md

 downloads a file using http streaming.
 This call blocks until the data is received.
-The streaming endpoint also uses caching internally to prevent siad from redownloading the same chunk multiple times when only parts of a file are requested at once.
+The streaming endpoint also uses caching internally to prevent hsd from redownloading the same chunk multiple times when only parts of a file are requested at once.
 This might lead to a substantial increase in ram usage and therefore it is not recommended to stream multiple files in parallel at the